Torido-Mir/Predict-Burn-Out/README.md

 # Predict-Burn-Out
 * I am interested in predicting the values for burn out using either or both of the independent variables (features)
+* Access the data set here: https://www.kaggle.com/datasets/blurredmachine/are-your-employees-burning-out?select=test.csv
 * Features: